Powell: Fed to keep rates higher for longer to cut inflation - NewsBreak

 “Despite some promising developments, we have a long way to go in restoring price stability,” Powell said.

-The Fed chair singled out strong hiring and wage gains as the main driver keeping services costs high.
-Paychecks, on average, have jumped about 5% in the past year, before inflation, the fastest pace in four decades.

-“We want wages to go up strongly, but they’ve got to go up at a level that is consistent with 2% inflation over time,” Powell said.
-Wage growth at about 3.5% a year would fit that criteria, he said.

-Slowing the increases in paychecks will likely be difficult, he said, because robust wage gains are largely being driven by a labor shortage that began during the pandemic and shows no sign of ending soon.
+Services costs are mostly pushed higher by rising wages, he added, which have been rising at the fastest pace in four decades, before adjusting for inflation.
+Powell said the robust wage gains are largely being driven by a labor shortage that began during the pandemic and that is unlikely to unwind anytime soon.

-Fed officials had hoped to see the number of people working or looking for work rebound more strongly as the pandemic waned, but that hasn’t happened.

-The lack of workers reflects a jump in early retirements, the deaths of several hundred thousand working-age people from COVID-19, and a sharp decline in immigration and slower population growth, Powell said.
+The lack of workers reflects a jump in early retirements, the death of several hundred thousand working-age people from COVID-19, and a sharp decline in immigration and slower population growth, he said.

-With the supply of workers limited, the Fed’s higher interest rate policies will have to reduce businesses’ demand for new employees to meet the lower level of supply, he added.

-Economists generally expect that will mean rising layoffs and a higher unemployment rate, with the economy potentially falling into recession.
+“Wage growth remains well above levels that would be consistent with 2% inflation over time,” Powell said.

 Last month's inflation report showed that prices rose 7.7% in October from a year earlier, straining many families' budgets.
 That is down, however, from a 9.1% peak in June.